apbrodnicki/lexicon/README.md

 ## Packages

-This is a React/Typescript project that uses Material UI and React Router.
+This is a React/Typescript project that uses Material UI, React Router, Express, and CORS.

 # React Related Documentation